MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-ml-ops.md

 Security and compliance are critical for protecting your data and ensuring that your AI pipeline meets regulatory requirements.
 By implementing security and compliance best practices, you can:

-* Integrate CVE scanning to detect common vulnerabilities on open-source model container images.
+* Integrate common vulnerability and exposure (CVE) scanning to detect common vulnerabilities on open-source model container images.
   * Use [Microsoft Defender for Containers][defender-for-containers] for model container images stored in your Azure Container Registry.
 * Maintain an audit trail of the ingested data, model changes, and metrics to remain compliant with your organizational policies.